Şehzade Korkut

 Qur'an copied by Şehzade Korkut in Sakıp Sabancı Museum.
 This manuscript is the only known example of his calligraphy and a proof, that if "Had Prince Korkut lived longer, he would undoubtedly have become one of Sheikh Hamdullah noted followers".

 Şehzade Korkut (شاهزاده کورکوت; c.
 1469 – 13 March 1513) was an Ottoman prince who was for a short time the regent for the Ottoman throne.
 He was the son of the Ottoman Sultan Bayezid II.

 Early life

 Although it is stated that he was born in Amasya in 1469, there is no clear record about the year of birth in the sources.
-He is the son of Bayezid II and Nigar Hatun.
+He was the son of Bayezid II and Nigar Hatun.
 In one of his works, he writes his name as Ebülhayr Mehmed Korkut.
 In official documents, he used only the name Korkut.
-In 1479 his grandfather Mehmed II sent Korkut to Istanbul with his other brothers to be circumcised.
-After the death of his grandfather he was a short term regent before his father arrived at the capital.
+In 1479, his grandfather Mehmed II sent Korkut to Istanbul with his other brothers to be circumcised.
+After the death of his grandfather, he was a short term regent before his father arrived at the capital.
 He was "the most beloved grandchild" of Sultan Mehmed, "who saw to it that Prince Korkut received the most rigorous education in his palace".
 He wrote six highly regarded works on religious subjects and a collection of poems, and also composed musical works.